Healthy Marriage Checklist: How to Have a Successful Marriage

 Four types of intimacy should be present in a marriage:

-• Experiential intimacy, or when you and your partner bond by doing daily activities like sharing a meal.
+- Experiential intimacy, or when you and your partner bond by doing daily activities like sharing a meal.

 4. Lack of abuse and violence

 This is not just limited to physical but also emotional, verbal, economic, and sexual abuse.
-Unfortunately, 13% to 61% of women have experienced physical violence by a partner.4

 Although conflict is a normal part of marriage, it should be solved through resolution.

-Many women still stay despite experiencing domestic abuse due to fear.
-If you are experiencing this, do not be afraid to seek help for you and your children.
+If you are experiencing this, do not be afraid to seek help for yourself and your children.

 5. Quality time is intentional